Willi Castro Preview, Player Props: Twins vs. Athletics

-Willi Castro -- with an on-base percentage of .268 in his past 10 games, 58 points lower than his season-long percentage -- will be in action for the Minnesota Twins against the Oakland Athletics, with Joey Estes on the mound, on September 27 at 7:40 PM ET.
+The Minnesota Twins, including Willi Castro and his .500 slugging percentage over his past 10 games, battle starting pitcher Luis Medina and the Oakland Athletics at Target Field, Thursday at 1:10 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Athletics.
+In his last appearance, he reached base in all four of his plate appearances (2-for-2) against the Athletics.

 Sportsbook Promo Codes